-European Network of Transmission System Operators for Electricity (ENTSO-E) is the association representing European Transmission System Operators (TSOs) and has been formally established under Regulation 714/2009, which defines its role and legal mandate.
+European Network of Transmission System Operators for Electricity (ENTSO-E) is the association representing European Transmission System Operators (TSOs) and has been formally established under Regulation 714/2009, which defined its role and legal mandate.

 ENTSO-E works closely with the European Commission (EC) and the Agency for the Cooperation of Energy Regulators (ACER) and consults with all the stakeholders when carrying out its duties.